NÄHER — CONCEPT 2024

 4. Establishing a sustainable business model

-Since näher offers online but local consumption (or, facilitation), it places itself in a very strategic spot of the market: at the crossroads between delivery services and scattered local initiatives.
+Since näher offers online but local consumption (or, facilitation), it places itself in a very strategic spot of the market, between delivery services and local initiatives.
+Its business model is very similar to that of platforms such as UberEats, taking commissions on orders, and offering sponsored highlights to producers.

 näher placement